×

 What RPM Should a Car Drive At?

-The revolutions per minute (RPM) measures how fast your engine is running at a point.
-So ideally, what RPM should a car drive at?
-In this article, we breakdown the details about safe RPM ranges within which your car should run.
+The revolutions per minute (RPM) measure how fast your engine is running at a point.
+Ideally, what RPM should a car drive at?
+In this article, we break down the details about safe RPM ranges within which your car should run.

 The power in a car engine comes from the number of revolutions the crankshaft completes every 60 seconds.
 The crankshaft powers the pistons and valves, thereby producing the torque required to move the car’s wheels.
-The RPM (revolutions per minute) is thus a direct measurement of how much fast the engine is running!
+Thus, the RPM (revolutions per minute) is a direct measurement of how fast the engine is running!

 Why is the RPM important?

 RPM and power increase only up to a certain level for every speed level and gear combination.
-As you accelerate, the RPM and power will increase until a certain redline limit is reached – also called as Engine Redlining.
+As you accelerate, the RPM and power will increase until a certain redline limit is reached (also called Engine Redlining).
 Breaching this limit can cause severe damage to the moving parts of your engine.

-Knowing the ideal RPM to drive at for every speed level is important for the below reasons:
+Knowing the ideal RPM to drive at for every speed level is important for the following reasons:

 • Driving in the right RPM range can help improve your car’s mileage